Dirivian/dirivian.github.io/pages/eda.md

 Exploratory data analysis - Taking a look at earthquakes.

-I got interested in the earthquakes dataset from CORGIS.
+I got interested in the earthquakes dataset from CORGIS (https://corgis-edu.github.io/corgis/csv/earthquakes/).
 Since I had previously worked on tsunamis, this seemed like a nice field to explore and find some patterns.
 My vague question right now is to see how the impact and timing of earthquakes depends on previous earthquakes spacially.